taylorsomers/mr-roboger/README.md

 ## Description

-  This website takes a user-inputted integer and displays a count of numbers up to and including that integer.
-However, it simulates a "Mr Rogers" themed robot and replaces integers containing specific digits with output such as "Beep!", "Boop!", and "Won't you be my neighbor?"
-The purpose of the program is mostly to demonstrate some of the work we have been doing with arrays and loops in our Epicodus class.
+  This website is one of the weekly projects assigned at Epicodus and was created to demonstrate what I have learned so far regarding the use of arrays and looping in JavaScript, as well as JavaScript and jQuery methods for creating, transforming, and updating data in arrays.
+The website takes a user-inputted integer and displays a count of numbers up to and including that integer.
+However, it simulates a "Mr Rogers"-themed robot and replaces integers containing specific digits with output such as "Beep!", "Boop!", and "Won't you be my neighbor?"
+In addition to showcasing the new skills I have begun to cultivate in the use of arrays and looping, the website is the first major example of the separation of business and user-interface logic we have been able to produce, and demonstrates the ongoing development of my skills in using HTML, CSS, and Bootstrap to produce a simple yet highly functional user experience.

 ## Languages & Technologies Used: